manuelsblanco/manuelsblanco/README.md

--Hi there! 👋
+### Hello, World! 👋

--I'm Manuel, a QA Software Engineer from Argentina.
-Welcome to my GitHub profile!
+I'm Manuel, a Quality Assurance (QA) Software Engineer hailing from Argentina.
+Welcome to my GitHub universe!

+#### What I'm Up To 🔭

--🔭 Currently, I'm focused on developing quality software and automated testing using Java and Python.
+At the moment, I'm zeroing in on crafting high-quality software and mastering automated testing.
+I primarily use Java and Python as my tools of the trade.

--🌱 The world of computer science is a never-ending journey, and I'm continuously learning and growing.
+#### Lifelong Learning 🌱

+In the ever-evolving landscape of computer science, I'm committed to continuous learning and professional growth.
+The journey never ends, and I'm excited to see where it takes me.

+#### Open Source Enthusiast 👯

--👯 I'm passionate about contributing to open-source projects, particularly those that benefit non-profit organizations.
+I have a strong passion for contributing to open-source initiatives, especially those aimed at making a positive impact for non-profit organizations.

--💬 If you have any questions about software quality, feel free to ask me.

--📫 You can reach me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/msb1989/)
+#### Let's Talk Quality 💬

+Have any queries or insights about software quality?
+I'm all ears!
+Don't hesitate to reach out.

+#### Connect With Me 📫

+Find me on [LinkedIn](https://www.linkedin.com/in/msb1989/) and let's expand our networks.

+#### Just For Fun ⚡

--⚡ Fun fact: I enjoy hacking things, like my console 🎮 from Japan that shall not be named due to legal reasons.
+I love tinkering with gadgets and electronics.
+Fun fact: I've hacked into a certain console 🎮 from Japan—name withheld for legal reasons.

+---

--Let's collaborate and build exceptional software together! 😄
+### Let's collaborate and build something amazing together! 😄

+---